 Non-Mandated (Confidential) Reporters

 Individuals should be aware that the college may have a legal obligation to issue a timely warning to the campus community when incidents reported to them pose a substantial threat of bodily harm or danger to members of the campus community.
-Details of this warning can be found on our student development website.
+Details of this warning can be found on our Student Life website.

 Retaliation is material, adverse action taken against a person because they engaged in the protected activity of making a report or participating in an investigation.
 Retaliation is a form of sexual misconduct prohibited by this policy.
 If an individual believes they have been retaliated against, they should immediately report the retaliation in the same way they would report other forms of sexual misconduct.